 If multiple signons are prohibited, problems can occur if users experience an abnormal exit such that the signon record cannot be cleared.
-To clear an individual user, use the Release User option [XUSERREL].
-To make sure all users are clear when the system is brought up after a crash, system administrators can use the Clear all users at startup option [XUSER-CLEAR-ALL].
+To clear an individual user, use the Release user [XUSERREL] option.
+To make sure all users are clear when the system is brought up after a crash, system administrators can use the Clear all users at startup [XUSER-CLEAR-ALL] option.